FlyLow Gear Quantum Pro Review

 A shell jacket like the Gear Quantum is made to resist weather, and nothing else.
 Whether that weather is atmospherical, in terms of precipitation and wind, or situational as in the wind created by a fast moving skier, the elements are out to strip the warmth and comfort away from you.
 The super thick, three-layer laminated, proprietary "Intuitive" fabric, sewn together with healthy seam allowances and taped covers, protects a Quantum Pro wearer from the rowdiest of mountain weather.
 The hood is huge and the zippers are secure.
 The only thing we wish for, in terms of weather protection, is that this contender had the interior cuff gaiters of the Norrona Lofoten.

 All the shell jackets we tested have pit-zips with no mesh backing.
 In extensive testing, we have found that the mesh that covers many of the open vents on other jackets inhibits air flow enough to significantly limit the value of the vents.
-Wide open vents like those on the Gear Quantum, the Norrona Lofoten and the Patagonia Primo Down are the most effective.
+Wide open vents like those on the Gear Quantum and the Norrona Lofoten are the most effective.
 The Outdoor Research White Room takes it a step further, with wide open vents that open - starting on the user's chest - for greatest airflow.

 Across the market, it seems that the most feature-rich ski jackets are also those that are insulated.
 The FlyLow Quantum validates this observation, with precious few ski specific features.
 In comparison, the Outdoor Research White Room jacket is a refreshing departure from convention with nearly a full suite of ski features.
 The pockets on the Gear Quantum are effective, and the option to snap to something like the FlyLow Gear Baker Bib pants is much appreciated.
 Many won't even miss things like a goggle wipe, insulated hand warmer pockets, or pass pocket.